Achievement-Unlocked-Liberica/espresso-achievement/src/main/java/espresso/achievement/service/acceptanceCriteria/update-achievement-ac.md

 **When** the PUT request is made to `/api/cmd/achievement/8NctRKY` **Then** the system should:
 - Catch exception in AchievementHandlerExceptionPolicy.handleException()
-- Return HTTP 500 Internal Server Error
+- Return HTTP 400 Bad Request (for domain-level errors)
-- Return error response with correlation ID for traceability
+- Return error response for traceability
 - Ensure data integrity is maintained (no partial updates)
-- Log error details with correlation ID
+- Log error details

 ## Implementation Details